yotan-dev/mad-island-mods/README.md

 Included:

+- Translation (always on)
   - Translation of some boss names from Japanese to English
   - Translation of Quest UI titles to english
   - Translation of Surgery table / Cute Mirror to english
   - Translation of Craft "Ingredients", Shop "Buy", and "Paused" texts
   - Translation of Dye table UI from Japanese to English
+- Prevent NPCs from starting H-Scenes if they don't have one
+  - Enabled by default, can be disabled by changing `DontStartInvalidSex` in the config

 I won't fix: